 Electropolishing, with its ability to remove a microscopically precise layer of surface material with consistent results, is the finishing process of choice for such parts, for many reasons.
 Learn why electropolishing is more effective than other methods for removing burrs.Download Whitepaper

 Whether you are an original equipment manufacturer (OEM), a part manufacturer or a metal working shop looking to solve these common surface problems, it's critical to find a solution to adequately address these surface problems in a cost-effective method.Download Guide

 Able Electropolishing is an approved provider of advanced metal finishing processes for national labs including Argonne National Laboratory, Brookhaven National Laboratory, Fermi National Accelerator Laboratory, Lawrence Livermore National Laboratory, Los Alamos National Laboratory and the Thomas Jefferson National Accelerator Facility.
 Electropolishing is used by these labs to improve the microfinish of sensitive metal components while removing burrs and creating a passive surface.

-In 2008, Able entered into a joint venture with Fermi National Accelerator Lab to develop a process for electropolishing a component for the International Linear Collider.
-The item was a single cell cavity made from niobium that they needed electropolished on the inside only.
-Through funding from Fermi Lab, Able constructed a special research and development cell in our facility dedicated to developing the parameters and tooling necessary to electropolish this cavity.
+In 2008, Able Electropolishing entered into a joint venture with Fermi National Accelerator Lab to develop a process for electropolishing a component for the International Linear Collider.
+The item was a single cell cavity made from niobium that needed electropolishing on the inside only.
+With the support of Fermi Lab, Able constructed a special research and development cell dedicated to developing the parameters and tooling necessary to electropolish this cavity.